Skip to content

 Args

-This section covers syntax for defining arguments that your script can accept.
+This section covers syntax for declaring arguments that your script can accept.

 Arg Declarations

 Rad takes a declarative approach to arguments.
-You simply declare what arguments your script accepts, and let Rad take care of the rest, including parsing user input.
+You simply declare what arguments your script accepts, you can define some constraints you want for them, and let Rad take care of the rest, including parsing user input and validation.

 Arguments are declared as part of an args block.